oerpub/oerpub.uidesigns.editor/designs/multimedia-embed-step-1.md

 ### Step 1: First page of the dialog for the URL

+- [ ] Arrow shows in the doc where the media will go.

 **Variations from the mockup**

 - [ ] Title of the dialog should say "Add video, slides or other media"